ss00831/milestone4/README.md

 | Internet Explorer   | Yes       |  Yes    | Yes   | Yes | Pass |
 | Edge          | No       |  No    | No   | No | Pass |

-3. The detailed result : Please refer the test sheet as below.
+3. The detailed result : Please refer to the test sheet as below.

 [rev08_testcases_20200927.xlsx](https://github.com/ss00831/milestone4/files/5288878/rev08_testcases_20200927.xlsx)

 4. Bugs
 - Internet Explorer 11
     - Not able to select a date in tourprogram_detail.html
-    - Not able to input card number and if I don't input any card number and just click complete order, the order is succeeded.
+    - Not able to input a card number and if I don't input any card number and just click complete order, the order is succeeded.
   +) Added notice about IE 11: We don't support IE fully.
 (09/18/2020 - fixed)

 ### Testing history